SandhiyaGiri/AgenticAI/README.md

 # AgenticAI
-Tracks the code and content of the Agentic AI courses that I'm currently learning
+Tracks the code and content of the Agentic AI courses that I'm currently learning.
+The shortlisted teams were announced but we are not shortlisted

 # Flow diagram
 ```mermaid